Barista Resources

 Tailor the tone to match the café’s vibe if possible.

-Use bullet points to detail your barista job description and achievements in each role.
+Use bullet points to detail your Barista job description and achievements in each role, and start each bullet with a strong action verb and focus on relevant responsibilities.

-Start each bullet with a strong action verb and focus on relevant responsibilities: for example, making drinks, operating espresso machines, handling cash registers, training new staff, or keeping the café area clean.
+For example, making drinks, operating espresso machines, handling cash registers, training new staff or keeping the café area clean.

 Create a separate “Skills” section to showcase your relevant skills.
 Barista skills for resume purposes should include both technical abilities and soft skills.